IsaiahTshabalala/dropdowns-js/README.md

 npm install dropdowns-js
 ```

-## 1. Wrap your App
+## 1. Wrap your Component
-All components must be wrapped in the CollectionsProvider to manage the dropdown states.
+All components must be separately wrapped in the CollectionsProvider to manage the dropdown states.

 ```
 // App.jsx